-IPPNY strongly opposes the passage of A.11582 / S.8394.
-New York State must reauthorize its power plant siting law (Article 10 of the Public Service Law) to increase electric system reliability.
+IPPNY strongly opposes the passage of A.8696-A. New York State must reauthorize its power plant siting law (Article 10 of the Public Service Law) to increase electric system reliability.
 Since the laws expiration at the end of 2002, New York has seen record-breaking electricity usage.
-However, the process envisioned in A.11582 / S.8394 will prevent, rather than facilitate, the siting of power plants and will hinder the competitive power industry in New York, rather than help it.
+However, the process envisioned in A.8696-A will prevent, rather than facilitate, the siting of power plants and will hinder the competitive power industry in New York, rather than help it.
+In particular, A.8696-A removes the 12 month timeline for a final decision by the Siting Board on power plant siting projects, thereby reducing the certainty of the Article 10 siting process.

-Although IPPNY supports reauthorizing a power plant siting law, A.11582 / S.8394 includes several proposals that are wholly inconsistent with the expeditious siting of power plants and competitive energy markets.
-The bills provisions represent a return to the days of a non-competitive market, forcing regulators, rather than the competitive market, to make decisions about need, costs, timing, finances, fuel sources, and the location of plants.
+Although IPPNY supports reauthorizing Article 10, A.8696-A includes several proposals that are wholly inconsistent with the expeditious siting of power plants and competitive energy markets.
+The bills provisions represent a return to the days of a non-competitive market, forcing regulators, rather than the competitive market, to make decisions about need, costs, timing, finances, fuel sources, and location.
+The bill contains requirements that would set the siting process back thirty years to the original enactment of the first siting statute (former Article VIII of the Public Service Law); these provisions may have been suitable for regulated, vertically integrated electric utilities of the 1970s that charged captive ratepayers for all decisions, but these mandates are totally inapt for competitive, non-rate-based generators who absorb the cost consequences of power plant construction.
 New York is meeting its energy needs by fostering competition, and the state should not be involved in micro-managing the competitive process.
+Indeed, several reports have highlighted the benefits competitive markets have brought to New York.
+By effectively creating a return to a power plant regime that tightly fetters market forces, this bill would put those benefits at risk and endanger any new benefits that may accrue as competitive markets continue to develop.

-A.11582 / S.8394 would prevent the state and power plant developers from taking the steps needed to maintain the reliability of our energy system by impacting negatively the states fuel diversity.
-These bills contain air emission requirements that severely restrict the types of facilities that can be built.
-The bills excessive requirements could force facilities to install emission controls in an uneconomic manner.
+A.8696-A would prevent the state and power plant developers from taking the steps needed to maintain the reliability of our energy system by impacting negatively the states fuel diversity.
+New York States energy policy is to obtain and maintain safe, reliable, and diverse energy supplies, yet this bill contains air emission requirements that severely restrict the types of facilities that can continue to operate or that can be built.
+The bills excessive requirements could force facilities to shut-down, given the alternative of having to install emission controls in an uneconomic manner.